Camberwick Green, Trumpton and Chigley

 And not just black doughnuts,but sado-masochism too ( some bakery ! )

-Because,if you look closely,you'll also notice the rather vicious-looking animating pin used to attach them to his hand.
+Because,if you look closely,you'll see the rather vicious-looking animating pin used to attach them to his hand.

 Still with Mr.Carraway .... have a look at the wall behind him,above left .... and also,right.

-Ceramic wall tiles suffering from bad bubbling and pleating ?
+Ceramic wall tiles suffering from bad bubbling and wrinkling ?

 Of course,I suppose it may actually have been a tile-effect wallpaper.